-Yoga is best known for improving flexibility and increasing relaxation.
-However, this centuries-old practice is also good for building muscle.
+Yoga is best known for improving flexibility and increasing relaxation, but can yoga build muscle?
+Absolutely.
 That makes it a great addition to your client's current strength training program.

 When clients take a yoga class, they expect their muscles to be stretched.
 Even beginning practitioners are aware that yoga poses will enhance their body's flexibility.
 But many are surprised at the way this practice also helps them build muscle mass.